philsturgeon/phil.tech/_posts/2013-11-12-benchmarking-codswallop-nodejs-v-php.markdown

 Sure it was, because phpQuery uses `file_get_contents()` which is blocking, meaning each and every single one of those web requests has to be done in turn.
 PHP is just sitting there waiting for the server to respond, when it could be doing something else.
 Also where were these tests being run from?
 The moon?!

-We've come a long way from the original title of "NodeJS v PHP", to really asking "cheerio v phpQuery", which is realistically asking "Blocking v Non-Blocking", or Synchronous v Asynchronous".
+We've come a long way from the original title of "NodeJS v PHP", to really asking "cheerio v phpQuery", which is realistically asking "Blocking v Non-Blocking", or "Synchronous v Asynchronous".

 Benchmarking to see if "doing multiple things at once" is faster than "doing one thing at a time" almost certainly sounds like a waste of time, but it would at least match the actual code examples being run and therefore be a valid test.
 Let's just pretend it _was_ worded like that, and have a go at this benchmark ourselves.